uploadtigris/uploadtigris/README.md

 ### 🔐 About me

-Coming from a Data Analysis & Machine Learning background, I focus on Cloud Infrastructure & programming Cloud-native applications.
-My approach emphasizes simplicity, scalability, security, and performance in the programs and architectures I create.
+Coming from a Data Analysis & Machine Learning background, I now build webapps and IT tools that make a bit easier to do good work.

 ---